ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

   - Opinions Vary
   - Stakes are high
   - Emotions run strong
-- Crucial vs Annoying / frustrating Conversations?
-Crucial Conversations can have impact on your daily life.
+- Crucial vs annoying / frustrating conversations?
+Crucial conversations can have an impact on your daily life.
 - Three options on crucial conversations: Can avoid; handle poorly; handle well
 - When it matters most...we handle it worst
 - When things get crucial - fight or flight kicks in

 ## Chapter 2: Mastering Crucial Conversations
-- avoid the fool's choice (avoid thinking that you only have two bad options to choose from)
+- Avoid the fool's choice (avoid thinking that you only have two bad options to choose from)
   - i.e. tell the truth or keep a friend
   - Fool's choice: candor vs kindness

   > Dialogue: the free flow of meaning between two or more people

 - Shared pool of meaning; work to add to the pool of meaning and help others in the group add to the pool of meaning.
 Do not need to agree with everything, but want to have all perspectives shared / heard.
 - Greater shared meaning = better the choice + stronger the unity.

 ## Chapter 3: Start with Heart
-- First principle - start with heart, start with yourself
+- First principle - **start with heart, start with yourself**

   > work on me first, us second

 - Motives degenerate, fix the problem of believing that others are what ails us
 - To work on us...work on me
 - Most talented, not least talented, that are constantly working to get better at dialogue
 - "Winning" is a dialogue killer

   > Goals quickly change to "winning".
 Avoid winning.

-Focus on what you really want
+- Focus on what you really want
-- Pause, take a deep breath
+  - **Pause, take a deep breath**
   - Name the game and stop playing it

-Stop and ask yourself some questions
+- Stop and ask yourself some questions
   - What do I really want for myself/others/the relationship?
     - Also clarify what you don't want
   - How would I behave if I really wanted this?

 ## Chapter 4: Learn to Look
 - Reactions when crucial conversations are happening: silence and violence (signals when the conversation is not safe)
-- Monitor yourself and your stress; how are your reacting?
-(Style under stress)
+- **Monitor yourself and your stress; how are your reacting?** (Style under stress)
 - Look at content and conditions, watch for safety problems (e.g. is someone in the conversation getting quiet or reacting with sarcasm)

 ## Chapter 5: Make it Safe